aws-samples/amazon-fsx-workshop/fsx-lustre/workshop/8-performance-tests/README.md

 ```

-- Monitor the throughput for a few seconds then exit nload by using Control+Z.
+- Monitor the throughput for a few seconds then exit nload by using Ctrl+Z.
 - How long did it take to generate 64 GiB of data?
 - Calculate the average throughput for this test?